GSA/digitalgov.gov/content/news/2024/12/2024-12-23-designing-a-multilingual-future.md

 Before retiring, Laura was the bilingual senior editor of USAGov, where she created the [USAGov bilingual style guide](https://blog.usa.gov/the-usagov-bilingual-style-guide-is-now-online) and served for 19 years as a leader within the [Digital.gov Multilingual Community of Practice](https://digital.gov/communities/multilingual/).
 As a leader, she cultivated events, conversations, and shared learning for hundreds of community members.

 In the [Multilingual Huddle: Designing for Translation](https://digital.gov/resources/multilingual-huddle-designing-for-translation/), Laura and her fellow community leader, Fedora Braverman, put forth the concept that designing for translation involves more than just translating words.
-It requires planning content with multilingual audiences in mind, considering factors like text direction, cultural nuances, and image appropriateness to ensure effective communication across different languages and cultures:
+It requires planning content with multilingual audiences in mind &mdash; considering factors like text direction, cultural nuances, and image appropriateness to ensure effective communication across different languages and cultures:

 {{< youtube id="AP0PJYySH_4" title="Designing for Translation - Multilingual Community Huddle" >}}